nhpkhanh-lk/cubevn.github.io/web-api-doc.md

 ---

-### 5. 商品情報をPOST（作成）する
+### 5. POST(create) the product info
-1. 「POST /api/v0/product」を選択します。
+1. Choose 「POST /api/v0/product」
-1. 画面の①部分にパラメータのサンプルが表示されています。
+1. Sample of parameter is displayed in ① part of screen.
-1. 画面の①部分をクリックすると、②部分にサンプルが挿入されます。
+1. If click 画面の① part of screen, sample is inserted in ② part.
-1. 「実際に実行」ボタンを押下すると、商品情報を作成できます。
+1. If click「実際に実行」(actually run), you can create the product info

 ---